pjenvey/path-pep/pep-0NNN.rst

 This PEP then proposes to introduce a new protocol to be followed by objects which represent file system paths.
-Providing a protocol allows for clear signalling of what objects represent file system paths as well as a way to extract a lower-level representation that can be used with older APIs which only support strings or bytes.
+Providing a protocol allows for explicit signaling of what objects represent file system paths as well as a way to extract a lower-level representation that can be used with older APIs which only support strings or bytes.